-Assessment observations will be recorded and will confirm that competence-based assessment criteria have been met.
+Assessment observations of practical performance will be recorded and will confirm that all the competence-based assessment criteria have been met.
 Observation records may include oral questioning and learner responses.
 Observations will be signed and dated by the learner and assessor and recorded on the unit assessment checklist.
 Supporting evidence of learner competency e.g., client case studies/before and after procedure photographs, tasks, assignments etc. should be referenced and retained in learners' portfolios of evidence.